-- 2.1.B [74, 115, 117] Each county agency to assign a delegate to be the inter-agency communication liaison.
-If it is not possible to have a dedicated staff person, then establish a communication strategy. - 2.5.B [116] Create a central contact point for triage and communicating to clients and Public Defenders about services so programs don't get overbooked. - 2.5.A [114] Community MH providers contacted by custody staff upon intake and during service coordination to plan for appropriate discharge and service coordination. - 2.6.C ACBH/AFBH, ACSO/Wellpath to implement coordinated service assessment and connection to in custody services and referrals for CBO providers. - 2.6.D ACBH/AFBH, ACSO/Wellpath to implement coordinated discharge efforts and central point of contact for CBO providers. - 2.6.E [135,136,138] Assign personnel to family liaison roles within ACBH FSC or Alameda County Sheriff's Office (ACSO) in order that family caregivers are able to provide what can be vital information on the medical and psychiatric history and current needs of the incarcerated person. - 2.7.A [144] Service roadmap: ACBH to develop a roadmap from Santa Rita Jail (SRJ) to the programs and facilities providing treatment and re-entry support. - 2.1.C [25] Evaluate the implementation of all elements of a No Wrong Door policy, as required by CalAIM, in Alameda County, and determine needed next steps that ensure access to care. - 2.3.C Conduct a comprehensive assessment and redesign of ACBH ACCESS line that ensures access to services consistent with CalAIM, No Wrong Door policy, and clinical need. - 2.4.C [99,106] Non-clinical public safety database at county level for high-contact individuals; LE, DA's Office, Probation/Parole communication too.
+- Each county agency to assign a delegate to be the inter-agency communication liaison.
+If it is not possible to have a dedicated staff person, then establish a communication strategy.
+(All Agencies) - Create a central contact point for triage and communicating to clients and Public Defenders about services so programs don't get overbooked.
+(ACPD) - Community MH providers contacted by custody staff upon intake and during service coordination to plan for possible referral to service providers for collaborative courts or appropriate discharge and service coordination.
+(ACSO)

+- ACBH/AFBH, ACSO/Wellpath to implement coordinated service assessment and connection to in custody services and referrals for CBO providers.(ACBH, ACSO) - ACBH/AFBH, ACSO/Wellpath to implement coordinated discharge efforts and central point of contact for CBO providers.(ACBH, ACSO) - Assign personnel to family liaison roles within ACBH FSC or Alameda County Sheriff's Office (ACSO) in order that family caregivers are able to provide what can be vital information on the medical and psychiatric history and current needs of the incarcerated person.
+(ACBH, ACSO) - Service roadmap: ACBH to develop a roadmap from Santa Rita Jail (SRJ) to the programs and facilities providing treatment and re-entry support.
+(ACBH) - Evaluate the implementation of all elements of a No Wrong Door policy, as required by CalAIM, in Alameda County, and determine needed next steps that ensure access to care.
+(ACBH) - Conduct a comprehensive assessment and redesign of ACBH ACCESS line that ensures access to services consistent with CalAIM, No Wrong Door policy, and clinical need.
+(ACBH) - 2.4.C [99,106] Non-clinical public safety database at county level of high-contact individuals; LE, DA's Office, Probation/Parole communication too.
+(ACSO)